 WHAT CAUSES ALCOHOL USE DISORDER?

-Addiction experts assert that alcoholism stems from various avenues related to a person’s genes, exposure to trauma, environment, as well as individual neurobiology and personality.
+Addiction experts assert that alcoholism stems from various avenues.
+Some contributing factors include a person’s genetics, exposure to trauma, environment, as well as neurobiology and personality.
 Research indicates that if a parent is an alcoholic, their children are more at risk of being to a variety of mental health disorders, including Alcohol Use Disorder.

-Mild, moderate or severe Alcohol Use Disorder is a cunning, systemic behavioral health challenge.
-It can slyly infiltrate one’s life over time and suddenly everything feels destroyed.
-Addiction eventually impairs all dimensions of well-being: the physical, mental, emotional, social, financial, professional and spiritual.
+Mild, moderate, or severe Alcohol Use Disorder is a cunning, systemic behavioral health challenge.
+It can slowly infiltrate a person’s life over time and destroy everything.
+Addiction eventually impairs all dimensions of well-being: the physical, mental, emotional, social, financial, professional, and spiritual.